Mass media in Peru: Internet

+The use of the internet in Peru grew from about 36 percent in the early 2010 to 71 percent in 2021.
 Reputable news reporting has moved from traditional media to digital outlets according to Reporters Without Borders.
 Organizations such as IDL-Reporteros and OjoPúblico have assumed the role of Peru's leaders in investigative journalism as mainstream media in the nation lost their reputation due to their use of disinformation.